 The master plan of the estate envisages undertaking following activities that can enhance the bio-diversity in the estate.

-- Minimizing and complete phasing-out of the application of chemicals that can affect the bio-diversity in harmful manner
+- Minimizing and complete phasing-out of the application of chemicals that can affect the bio-diversity in a harmful manner

 - Intercropping of the main crop tea with coconut and pepper